 APM Terminals Quetzal opened for operations in 2017.
 It has an annual container throughput capacity of 340,000 TEU and is currently the largest facility between the port of Lázaro Cardenas in México, and the Panama Canal, on the west coast of Central America.
+It is the only terminal in Guatamala capable of handling 10,000 TEU vessels due to its 14.5 m draft.

 At a glance